ttinahooo/ttinahooo/README.md

 😄 Pronouns: She/Her

-⚡ Fun fact: I wanted to be a fashion designer/artist.
+⚡ Fun fact: I wanted to be a fashion designer/artist, but learned Finance in undergrad.

 <!---
 ttinahooo/ttinahooo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.